 If you take the K’s out of the equation (because we all know that it’s easier to strike hitters out today than ever before), let’s play a different game.
 There are only 16 pitchers in the modern game (pitchers who debuted in 1901 and later) who have 2,000 IP with an ERA+ of 125 or better before their age 30 campaign.
 The list includes 13 Hall of Famers plus Roger Clemens, Dave Stieb, and Félix Hernández.

-I wrote about Stieb (the excellent Blue Jays hurler from the 1980s) recently.
+I wrote about Stieb (the excellent Blue Jays hurler from the 1980s) a few years ago.
 He and Hernández have a lot in common.
 Both toiled in northern cities outside of the bright lights of the major markets of the USA.
 Both were arguably the best pitcher in baseball for an 11-year period of time.
 And both started breaking down after their respective 11th MLB seasons.

 As I detailed in my piece about Stieb, he, Ron Guidry, and Hernández are the only three pitchers between 1889 and 2015 who have led the majors in WAR (Wins Above Replacement) for an 11-year period who are not in the Hall of Fame.